3 min read

 The Agreement

-While the stock was small and illiquid, I figured given how many people like doing odd lot trades for $100 return, you could scale an idea like ARC more.
+While the stock was small and illiquid, I figured given how many people like doing odd-lot trades for a $100 return, you could scale an idea like ARC more.

 As I said, I was late to catch the announcement.
 But if you followed along, you actually got several weeks to accumulate shares below $3.